Qubinode/qubinode-installer/docs/README.md

 ### Qubinode Setup

 The below commands ensure your system is setup as a KVM host.
-The qubinode-installer needs to run as a regular users.
+The qubinode-installer needs to run as a regular user.

 * setup   - ensure your username is setup for sudoers
 * rhsm    - ensure your rhel system is registered to Red Hat